Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Experiments

-We carry out preliminary experiments on three different combinatorial optimization problems: (Euclidean) Traveling Salesman Problem (TSP), Directed Feedback Arc Set Problem (DFASP) with a \emph{min-sum} objective, and Cutwidth Minimization Problem (CMP) with a \emph{min-max} objective.
-Detailed definitions and linear integer programming formulations for each problem are given in Appendix \ref{exp:prob}.
+We carry out experiments on three different combinatorial optimization problems: the quadratic assignment problem (QAP), the (Euclidean) traveling salesman problem (TSP), and the directed feedback arc set problem (DFASP).
+For QAP, we seek a bipartite matching that minimizes a quadratic loss.
+For TSP, the goal is to find the shortest possible tour visiting each city once and returning to the starting point.
+In DFASP, we aim to find a vertex ordering that minimizes the number of edges directed against the order.
+Detailed definitions and linear integer programming formulations for each problem are given in App.\ \ref{exp:prob}.
 For each problem instance, we apply a variant of Alg.\ \ref{alg:DFW} to optimize and compare its performances with baselines.
 In particular, we update the score matrix every 10 epochs (i.e., $\texttt{update\_score} = \text{True}$ in Alg.\ \ref{alg:DFW} if and only if $t \in \{10,20, \dots, T\}$).
-To overcome the $O(n^5)$ time complexity, we truncate the Birkhoff extension to only the first $k = 5$ terms of the decomposition, which reduces the time complexity to $O(n^3)$.
+To overcome the $O(n^5)$ time complexity, we truncate the Birkhoff decomposition to only the first $k = 5$ terms.
+Automatic differentiation is used to compute gradients.
+Additional experiments and ablations are given in App.\ \ref{app:ablation}.

-{\bf Brief summary of results.} We first summarize our preliminary experimental exploration and provide more details below as well as in Appendix \ref{exp:detail}.
-We test on these three problems to show the generality of our Birkhoff-extension (BE) based optimization procedure.
-Regarding performance, Gurobi is highly effective for TSP and outperforms our BE-based approach both in terms of accuracy and efficiency.
-Nevertheless, we show that BE can still be used as a local improvement to further improve solutions provided by the minimum spanning tree (MST) approximation algorithm or by quadratic programming.
-Gurobi does not perform well for DFASP and CMP problems; in particular, our new approach provides superior solutions for large instances for DFASP.
-For CMP, Gurobi runs out of memory for the two datasets with large problem instances, and our BE-based approach outperforms Gurobi in this case.
-However, our approach performs worse than other heuristic algorithms specifically developed for this problem.
+{\bf Summary of results.} We first summarize our results and then provide specific discussion (full details in App.\ \ref{exp:detail}).
+Our optimization algorithm performs best at QAP, where it outperforms two different Gurobi implementations and two popular heuristic approaches (which are the default \texttt{scipy} heuristics).
+We suspect Birkhoff extension performs particularly well here since permutation matrices naturally model matchings in that the $i,j$ matrix entry indicates a match between facility $i$ and location $j$.
+Other permutation problems are less amenable to this representation; e.g, in TSP the $i,j$ matrix entry indicates that city $i$ occurs $j$th in the tour.
+Indeed, Gurobi is highly effective for TSP and outperforms our Birkhoff extension-based approach both in terms of accuracy and efficiency.
+Nevertheless, we show that Birkhoff extension can still be used as a local improvement to further improve solutions provided by the minimum spanning tree (MST) approximation algorithm or by quadratic programming.
+Gurobi does not perform well for DFASP.
+In particular, our approach provides superior solutions for large instances for DFASP.